-- 9. Supervisory forbearance, in which supervisors do not take or are reluctant to take early corrective action, has been identified as a significant obstacle to proactive supervision3.
-To counter institutional tendencies towards forbearance, supervisors should have an appropriate supervisory framework, supported by experienced staff, and adequate internal organisation, culture, and processes. - 10.
-This section identifies some challenges to the supervisors' organisation, culture and processes, including the ability and willingness of staff, in carrying out proactive supervision of corporate governance, and proposes good practices to address those challenges. - 11.
-The good practices outlined below complement those in ICP 2, which describes how the supervisor, in the exercise of its responsibilities and powers, is operationally independent, accountable and transparent; and has adequate resources and internal governance arrangements.
+9. Supervisory forbearance, in which supervisors do not take - or are reluctant to take - early measures, has been identified as a significant obstacle to proactive supervision3.
+Regulatory capture, for example, may lead to supervisory forbearance4.
+To counter institutional tendencies towards forbearance, supervisors should have an appropriate supervisory framework, supported by experienced staff, and adequate internal organisation, culture, and processes.

+10. This section identifies some challenges to the supervisors' organisation, culture and processes, including the ability and willingness of staff, in carrying out proactive supervision of corporate governance, and proposes good practices to address those challenges.

+11. The good practices outlined below complement those in ICP 2, which describes how the supervisor, in the exercise of its responsibilities and powers, is operationally independent, accountable and transparent; and has adequate resources and internal governance arrangements.